willystout/geo_ai_app/README.md

 ## 🚀 Deployment

-This project is optimized for deployment on [Vercel](https://vercel.com):
+This project is optimized for deployment on USF cadejo.

-1. Push your changes to GitHub.
-2. Import your project to Vercel.
-3. Configure environment variables.
+(Remember to redeploy everytime changes are staged to main!)

+To deploy:
+1. ssh to Stargate, then ssh to cadejo
+2. cd into raid directory
+3. cd into geo_ai_app
-4. Deploy!
+4. run 'npm build'
+5. run 'npm start'

 For other deployment options, see the [Next.js deployment documentation](https://nextjs.org/docs/deployment).